silnrsi/smith/README.md

 The primary purpose of the Docker image is to provide a base for CI systems to have a complete smith build environment.

-We will provide a publically available image soon but in the meantime you need to build your own.
+We will provide a publicly available image soon but in the meantime you need to build your own.
 You will need to run `docker build .` in the top-level source dir and this will download and build the latest dependencies for the smith font build environment and install the smith python packages from the source dir.